What is Vendor Relationship Management?

 Centralized Vendor Database

-• Centralized Vendor Database provides a single source of truth for all vendor-related information, making it easier to manage and access data.
+• Centralized Vendor Database offers a single source of truth for all vendor-related information, making it easier to manage and access data.

 Vendor Selection